 - Amusements, rides and fireworks

-- Public Liability Insurance cover for a minimum of $20million is required for events held by organisations, associations, sporting clubs, religious organisations and commercial enterprises.
+- Public Liability Insurance cover for a minimum of $20million is required for events held by any organisation, association, sporting club, religious organisation or commercial enterprise.

 - Some permits and approvals must be submitted up to 4 months in advance.